spitbol/spitbol-docs/minimal.md

 * either

 The return point may be stored in either manner according to efficiency requirements of the actual physical machine used for the implementation.

 Note that programming of _e_ type procedures must be independent of the actual implementation.

 The actual form of the return point is undefined.
 However, each word stored on the stack for an r-type call must meet the following requirements.

 1   It can be handled as an address and placed in an index register.

 When used as an operand in an address comparison instruction, it must not appear to lie within the allocated data area.

 2   It is not required to appear to lie within the program section.

 *   1.12 EXI  _int_       exit from procedure

 The PPM and ERR parameters following a JSR are numbered starting from 1.

 EXI int causes control to be returned to the int-th such param.
 EXI 1 gives control to the _plbl_ of the first PPM after the JSR if int is omitted, control is passed back past the last exit parameter (or past the JSR if there are none).

-For _r and_ _e_
-type procedures, the stack pointer XS must be set to its appropriate entry value before executing an EXI instruction.
+For _r and_ _e_ type procedures, the stack pointer XS must be set to its appropriate entry value before executing an EXI instruction.

 In this case, EXI removes return points from the stack if any are stored there so that the stack pointer is restored to its calling value.

 *   1.13 ENP  define end of procedure body

 ENP delimits a procedure body and may not actually be executed, hence it must have no label.

 *   1.14 ERR  _int,text_  provide error return

 ERR may replace an exit parameter (PPM) in any procedure call. the int argument is a unique error code in 0 to 899.

 The text supplied as the other operand is arbitrary text in the FORTRAN character set and may be used in constructing a file of error messages for documenting purposes or for building a direct access or other file of messages to be used by the error handling code.

 In the event that an EXI attempts to return control via an exit parameter to an ERR control is instead passed to the first instruction in the error section (which follows the program section) with the error code in WA.

 *   1.15 ERB  _int,text_  error branch

 This instruction resembles ERR except that it may occur at any point where a branch is permitted.
 It effects a transfer of control to the error section with the error code in WA.

 *   1.16 ICV   _opn_  increment value by one

-ICV increments the value of the operand by unity.  it is equivalent to ADD _opn_,=unity
+ICV increments the value of the operand by unity.
+It is equivalent to ADD _opn_,=unity

 *   1.17 DCV   _opn_      decrement value by one

 DCV decrements the value of the operand by unity.
 It is equivalent to SUB _opn=unity_

 *   1.18 ZER   _opn_ zeroise  _opn_